birkin/concurrency_template_code/README.md

 - maybe add a dummy env-settings file. -- no need for now; if I have add more settings, I will then.
 - set up dummy architecture to create a queue of jobs, limited by a capacitor/semaphore number.
 - use actual max-concurrency envar value.
+- use count of pre-made results-holder for number of jobs to spawn.

 ---